ramonjurelle/RbPerezRamos/README.md

   - How the government can help to avoid illegal mining.
   - How we can help as members of the society and as ones who live in the environment.

+The images below are the wireframes for our website.